 Adrenal fatigue is one of the most common health disorders that we see as naturopathic doctors.
 In today’s world of multi-tasking, multi-media, and multi-roles, poor adrenal health results in fatigue, exhaustion, and anxiety.
 Not surprisingly, it’s estimated that around 80% of North Americans will suffer from adrenal fatigue at some point in their life.

-The adrenals are little glands that sit atop your kidneys, aka the “stress glands”, and help you deal with stress ranging from physical exercise to mental-emotional stress, such as relationships or work.
-Your adrenal glands produce several different hormones that are necessary for the production and regulation of healthy thyroid function and sex hormones (estrogen/progesterone/dhea/testosterone).
+The adrenals are little glands that sit atop your kidneys, aka the “stress glands”.
+They help you deal with stress ranging from physical exercise to mental-emotional stress, such as relationships or work.
+Your adrenal glands produce several different hormones that are necessary for the production and regulation of healthy thyroid function and sex hormones (estrogen/progesterone/DHEA/testosterone).
 They also produce the hormones that influence your ability to:

 - Have energy

 - Metabolize fat

 Cortisol is one of the major hormones secreted by the adrenals to help your body manage stressful situations.
 Cortisol ideally follows a circadian rhythm, being high in the early morning and reaching a low point at night.
 Often times, people with adrenal fatigue are exhausted in the mornings upon waking, crash in the afternoon and/or can’t fall asleep at night because they are “wired and tired.”
 If this sounds like you, you might consider doing an adrenal saliva hormone test.
 In some cases, individuals presenting with a “reversed” circadian rhythm, (for example, this commonly afflicts night-shift workers, such as nurses) can often shave a few years off their life expectancy –– if this is not corrected.